CarlosLeonCode/lrn-hanami-framework-ruby/README.md

 - Since entities are completely decoupled from the database, we use repositories to persist the data
 - An entity is something really close to a plain Ruby object.
 - The repository is also the place where you would define new methods to implement custom queries.

+#### Entities
+An entity is something really close to a plain Ruby object.
+We use them to model the behavior we want from a concept (a book, in this case)

 ##### Code example of Repositories usage